web3/web3.js/docs/docs/guides/web3_eth_migration_guide.md

 ### `web3.eth.getTransactionFromBlock`

--   Returns a hex string instead of a number for the following properties:
+-   Returns a bigint instead of a number for the following properties:
     -   `blockNumber`
     -   `gas`
     -   `nonce`
     -   `transactionIndex`
     -   `type`
--   Returns a hex string instead of a number string for the following properties:
+-   Returns a bigint instead of a number string for the following properties:
     -   `gasPrice`
     -   `maxFeePerGas`
     -   `maxPriorityFeePerGas`